 Time: Spring term, Wednesdays, 9-11

-When they first encountered novelistic realism, writers all over the world felt it constituted an invitation to include in their writing distinctly non-literary elements of their own world in the form of descriptions and names of things and places.
+When they first encountered novelistic realism, writers all over the world felt it constituted an invitation to include in their writing distinctly nonliterary elements of their own world in the form of descriptions and names of things and places.
 Realism encouraged a new kind of vision: writing about things that had never been written about in order to make people see those things for the first time.
-We will examine the meaning realism acquired as it made its way around the world by looking at three Western texts to suggest the history of realism—a novel by Balzac, another by Zola, and a third by Updike—and then at six more realist novels from other traditions, that is, from Africa, India, China, and Latin America.
+We will examine the meaning realism acquired as it made its way around the world by looking at two Western texts to suggest the history of realism—a novel by Balzac, another by Updike—and then at seven more realist novels from other traditions, that is, from Africa, India, and China.
 We will also look at representative theory of realism by Auerbach, Lukacs, Barthes, Ermarth, Jameson, etc.

 New Course Reading List:

-Among the novelists we may consider: From India: Mulk Raj Anand, Anita Desai, and Amit Chaudhuri From Africa: Bernardo Honwana, Nadine Gordimer, Sembène Ousmane, Alex LaGuma From China: Shen Congwen From Latin America: Roberto Bolano We will also look at representative theory of realism by Auerbach, Lukacs, Barthes, Ermarth, Jameson, etc.
+Among the novelists we may consider: From India: Mulk Raj Anand, Anita Desai, Rohinton Mistry, and Amit Chaudhuri; From Africa: Nadine Gordimer, Njabulo Ndebele, Chimamanda Ngozi Adichie, Igoni Barrett; From China: Lu Xun, Eileen Chang, Ha Jin.
+We will also look at representative theory of realism by Auerbach, Lukacs, Barthes, Ermarth, Jameson, etc.

 Method of Evaluation and Course Requirements: